eunjae-lee/node-express-grunt-boilerplate/README.md

 * "javascripts" and "coffeescripts" are merged into "javascripts".
 * "stylesheets" and "less" are merged into "stylesheets".
-* And the others are just copied into "public_built".
+* And the others are just copied into "public".

 ## Tips & Tricks